 The peculiarity of this photographic work lies in its modern view, through the people who have kept their clothes as heirlooms and pass them on to the next generation while using them on customary and festive occasions spontaneously, updating the mechanisms of tradition as a process.

-A Mitos that acquires symbolic dimensions!
-A thread that connects us to our roots!
+A thread that binds us with our roots!

 Ici, ce n’est pas le costume qui fait la femme, c’est la femme qui sait le costume.
 Nikos Aliagas.